Reviews You Can Rely On

 Comfort and Fit

 The XM4s are the kind of headphones your ears thank you for.
 They're comfy enough to wear all day, but the trade-off is a looser fit.
-Most testers who wore the XM4 could wear them for 8 hours straight without issue, even with thick-framed glasses and dangly earrings.
+We were able to wear them for up to 8 hours straight without issue, even with thick-framed glasses and dangly earrings.

 sony wh-1000xm4 - the xm4 fully customizable ambient sound and noise cancelling modes...

-The XM4 fully customizable Ambient Sound and Noise Cancelling modes allows you to block out the world or let it in.
+The XM4 fully customizable Ambient Sound and Noise Cancelling modes allow you to block out the world or let it in.
+Credit: Laura Casner

 Noise Cancellation

 Considering the price point, the XM4 has outstanding noise-canceling capabilities.
-It isn't on par with newer generations of Sonys, but it's better than any budget option.
+It isn't on par with newer Sonys, but it's better than most budget options.

-Sometimes, the XM4 ANC causes a stuffy inner ear feeling, which is not uncommon but still uncomfortable.
+Sometimes, the XM4 ANC can cause a stuffy feeling in the inner ear, which is not uncommon but still uncomfortable.
 The in-app Atmospheric Pressure Optimizer and customizable ANC slider helped reduce this feeling, making the XM4 still a viable choice for those sensitive to ANC.

-The customizable Ambient Sound mode allows you to be more aware of your surroundings.
-The technology sounds relatively natural and pleasant, but we still prefer conversations without the headphones on.
+The customizable Ambient Sound mode increases awareness of the surroundings.
+The technology sounds relatively natural and pleasant, but we still prefer conversations without headphones.

 sony wh-1000xm4 - the xm4 comes with a carrying case, offering both protection and...

-The XM4 has tons of customization options to shape the audio just how you want it, but the touch controls can sometimes have a mind of their own.
+The XM4 offers numerous customization options to tailor the audio to your preferences, but the touch controls can sometimes behave unpredictably.

 sony wh-1000xm4 - it's easy to use the xm4 buttons, but the touch controls are a bit...